solo-io/supergloo/docs/content/reference/cli/meshctl_install.md

 ### Options

 ```
-      --Namespace string           Namespace in which to install Gloo Mesh (default "gloo-mesh")
   -r, --Register                   Also Register the cluster
       --Version string             Version to install.
                                    Community defaults to meshctl Version, enterprise defaults to latest stable